contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 Feeds embedded in a page layout are linked in the header area of the page and can be subscribed to directly in the address bar of most modern web browsers.
 The "header" is not the header of your page layout, but the `<head>` tag of the HTML source code.

-**News Feeds:** Here you can select the feeds of the news archives.
+**News Feeds:** Here you can select the feeds from your news archives.

-**Calendar feeds**: Here you can select the feeds of the calendars.
+**Calendar feeds**: Here you can select the feeds from your calendars.

 ## Frontend modules